satyabemli/notes/stream_practice.md

 # Java Stream API Coding Questions with Complete Solutions

+## Online practice for Java Streams — just copy the solution, paste it into this site: [https://www.codingshuttle.com/compilers/java/](https://www.codingshuttle.com/compilers/java/), then compile and run it to get the result.

 ## BASIC LEVEL (1-15)

 ### 1. Find unique/distinct numbers from an array